Back to Roborock Guides

 Symptoms

-• Setup times out on connecting to WiFi
+• Setup times out at 'connecting to WiFi'

 • Indicator light keeps blinking white

-• Setup worked on old router not new
+• Setup worked on the old router, not the new one

 • Multiple setup attempts all fail